dngoins/CTI-Course/Lab-Steps/Lesson-18-Lab_01_Threat_intelligence_sharing_and_collaboration.md

 **Steps:**

-1.1 Brief introduction on the significance of threat intelligence sharing and collaboration.
+1.1 The Instructor will provide a brief introduction on the significance of threat intelligence sharing and collaboration.

-1.2 Discuss the roles and information needs of various stakeholders (security teams, executives, external partners).
+1.2 The Instructor will discuss the roles and information needs of various stakeholders (security teams, executives, external partners).

-1.3 Assign students into teams of 3-4 members each.
+1.3 The Instructor will assign students into teams of 3-4 members each.

 ---